pinot-contrib/pinot-docs/developers/advanced/ingestion-level-aggregations.md

 ## Frequently Asked Questions

 ### Why not use a Startree?
 Startrees can only be added to realtime segments after the segments has sealed, and creating startrees is CPU-intensive.
-Ingestion Aggregation works for consuming segments, and take no additional CPU.
+Ingestion Aggregation works for consuming segments and uses no additional CPU.

 Startrees take additional memory to store, while ingestion aggregation stores less data than the original dataset.